ycyam-oliver/Transformer-Stock/README.md

 - After each prediction, the prediction window rolls forward by one day and make the next prediction

-### 📌Visualization of Model Predicted Results
+### 📌Visualization of Predicted Results on Unseen Test Data

 - In each prediction, the first day prediction in the 5-day predicted Close price sequence are collected (which is supposed to be the most reliable in the 5-day prediction)

 - In each of the model plot, <br>
 ```
-Red curve: Predicted Close price by the corresponding model
+Red curve: Predicted Close Price
 Dotted curve: Ground Truth of Close price
 ```
+> ⚠️'Model fitted' in the legend means 'trained model'.
+It is tested on ***unseen data*** here.

 ### 💡(i) Informer Model:

 <img src="results/Informer_result.jpg" alt="informer_result" width="45%">